-Salsa, mojito, cig@rs… Where to go in 2016?
+Salsa, mojito, beautiful beaches… What to see in Cuba?
 Here is the video of our incredible trip to Cuba, a 20 day tour from Havana to Varadero, through the most beautiful places of this magic island.

 So… we are just back from our beautiful trip to Cuba, the largest and more interesting of the Caribbean islands.
 We have been travelling for 20 days exploring one of the most exciting places in the world.
 This is the story of our crazy journey to Cuba and the incredible Cuban culture.
 Hope you can get inspired and jump on the next plane.
 So, are you ready?
 Let’s start from the beginning!